Section 29-17 District C-P, planned business district.

 perimeter property lines shall be shown or stated on the plan.

-and width of existing street rights-of-way, alleys, roads, railroad rights-of-way and recorded easements;
+existing street rights-of-way, alleys, roads, railroad rights-of-way and recorded easements; and the

 sewers and natural gas mains within or adjacent to the site and any proposed easements.